 - Good nutrition is important for cancer patients.

-- Healthy eating habits are important during cancer treatment.
+- Healthy eating habits are important during and after cancer treatment.

-- Cancer and cancer treatments may affect nutrition.
+- Cancer and cancer treatments may cause side effects that affect nutrition.

 - Anorexia and cachexia are common causes of malnutrition in cancer patients.

 - It is important to treat weight loss caused by cancer and its treatment.